-Design Trend of the Month – Breeze blocks3 Mins
+Design Trend – Breeze blocks3 Mins

 With its intricate details and geometric texture, this retro design trend effortlessly crosses from last year’s mid-century modern obsession to the art deco vibes of 2019.
 Read on to explore how you can embrace the power of breeze blocks in your home design!

 Harness the magic of perspective by building a privacy screen for your outdoor area that blocks sight at certain angles!
 These are great for around outdoor showers or indoor-outdoor rooms, whilst offering a stunning visual element.

 Bring your outdoor space to life with a canvas of geometric pattern!
 You can use breeze blocks in feature strips, feature panels or even build an entire feature wall!

 Just remember that they don’t offer much privacy or noise reduction, so they might not make the best boundary wall solution.
 Due to non-climbable zones within pool regulations, you might not be able to build a pool feature wall either; check your state’s pool regulations here.

 We are absolutely in love with this stunning BBQ station designed by Perth-based exterior stylist, Ascher Smith!
 The boosted airflow is a great factor for outdoor kitchens and cooking areas, if you’re wary of trapping heat.

 Edging your garden with a low breeze block design can add a beautiful finishing touch.
 Be wary of soil levels, though; you don’t want dirt spilling through the holes!